 He also has left a big hole for the managerial job.
 While the coaching carousel is slowly beginning to spin, there are no obvious answers for the Mexican federation as to who should replace Osorio.

 As manager of Chivas, which signs and fields only Mexican players, Almeyda has plenty of experience working with and developing Mexican players.
 He's also expressed plenty of optimism about the future of Mexican soccer.
-He may be the frontrunner should Osorio step away, but will the Mexican federation again hire a foreign coach without experience in the international game?
+Will the Mexican federation again hire a foreign coach without experience in the international game?
+And could he overcome his exit from Chivas to once again win over Liga MX owners - including Chivas owner Jorge Vergara?
+Guillermo Cantu said this week he wouldn't rule out Almeyda, but the coach won't wait forever.
+He's been linked with Atletico Nacional in Colombia and may give a different answer to returning to South America than he did coaching in the Middle East.

 A man who needs no introduction to Mexican soccer fans, it seems enough time has passed since his last stint ended with him getting in a physical altercation with one of the nation's most well-known soccer commentators to have his name back in the mix.